Many of you already know how easy these are to make, but in case you don’t, I’m posting the recipe for you. 🙂

 - Optional: sprinkle paprika over the top

-For the filling, smoosh the yolks with a fork.
+- For the filling, smash the yolks with a fork.
 Add the mayo, mustard, sea salt and pepper, and optional sugar.
 Add optional sour cream if desired.
-Mix well, and fill the egg whites.
-Not too full or you’ll run out.
-Trust me.
-Sprinkled on paprika if desired.
+Mix well--use a stick blender to make it extra creamy.
+Fill the egg whites--not too full or you’ll run out.
+To make them extra pretty, pipe the filling in with a frosting tip and refridgerate.
+Sprinkle on paprika if desired, right before serving.

 For Basic Egg Salad:

-It’s the same thing only you chop the egg whites and mix them in with the yolk filling.
-I also like to stir in onions and/or celery chopped up small.
+- It’s the same thing only you also chop up the egg whites and mix them in with the yolk filling.
+Optional: stir in onions and/or celery, chopped up small.

 A variation from a reader and guest-poster, Barb: